 There are a variety of job titles associated with the occupation, these include, but are not limited to: Business Improvement Practitioner, Continuous Improvement Manager, Process Excellence Manager, Lean Six Sigma Green Belt and Quality Control Senior Analyst.

-This apprenticeship usually takes 12 months to complete during which you will participate in training, development and on-going review activities.
+This apprenticeship usually takes at least 14 months to complete during which you will participate in training, development and ongoing review activities.
 This apprenticeship covers the professional behaviours, knowledge and skills that are required of an Improvement Practitioner.